Who

 • Locked rate: When purchasing a remittance voucher, the exchange rate is locked in real-time

-Payment is made by Bank Transfer in New Zealand and Australian dollars
+Payment is made by Bank Transfer in New Zealand Dollars or Australian Dollars

 • Flexible payment options: Both parties receive an electronic notification and voucher when the money is ready to be received in Tonga

-The voucher can be paid to the beneficiaries bank account or it can be received in cash at one of Tonga Developments branches
+The voucher can be paid to the beneficiary's bank account or it can be received in cash at one of Tonga Development Bank's branches

-• A stronger Tonga: As more vouchers are purchased in New Zealand by Tongans, Tonga Development Bank accumulates a pool of New Zealand dollars in New Zealand and Australian dollars in Australia.
-In Tonga, TDB can offer companies who import goods from New Zealand a source of Foreign Exchange.
-The importers pay TDB in Pa’anga, which TDB use to meet their remittance voucher obligations.
-TDB then use the New Zealand or Australian dollars they had accumulated to pay for the goods being imported to Tonga.
+• A stronger Tonga: As more vouchers are purchased in New Zealand by Tongans, Tonga Development Bank accumulates a pool of New Zealand Dollars in New Zealand and Australian Dollars in Australia.
+In Tonga, TDB can offer companies who import goods from New Zealand or Australia a source of Foreign Exchange; the importers pay TDB in Pa’anga, which TDB use to meet their remittance obligations.
+TDB then use the New Zealand or Australian Dollars they had accumulated to pay for the goods being imported to Tonga.

-• Remittance Buffer: To ensure they can honour their commitments to remittance and importers and exporters.
-TDB finds a buffer in each account, with this approach, TDB can offer remittance and importers effective foreign exchange solutions.
+• Remittance Buffer: To ensure they can honour their commitments to remittance and importers and exporters, TDB manages a buffer in each account.
+With this approach, TDB can offer remittance and importers effective foreign exchange solutions.

-• Real time monitoring: TDB’s monitoring system provides real-time reporting on AML / CFT issues, ensuring it is compliant with international legislation.
+• Real time monitoring: TDB’s monitoring system provides real-time reporting on AML / CFT issues, ensuring it is compliant with domestic and international legislation.

 WhY